MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Resume-MailboxDatabaseCopy.md

 ```

 ### -ReplicationOnly
-!!!
-Exchange Server 2010

-The ReplicationOnly parameter is used resume replication without affecting the activation setting (for example, the ActivationSuspended property for the database copy remains set to True).

-!!!
-Exchange Server 2013, Exchange Server 2016

 The ReplicationOnly switch specifies whether to resume replication without affecting the activation setting (for example, the ActivationSuspended property for the database copy remains set to True).

 ```yaml
 Type: SwitchParameter